bullhorn/rest-api-docs/source/includes/_entity.md

 ------ | -------- | -----
 fields | yes | Comma-separated list of field names. layout | yes | Name of a configured layout.
 BhRestToken | no | Token that represents a session established by the login process.
 Must be sent with all subsequent requests to the API.
-The session key can be provided in the BhRestToken query string, a cookie, or a special HTTP header.
-See for details on how to provide it. showReadOnly | no | (DO NOT USE) (true/false) Whether to show read-only fields.
+The session key can be provided in the BhRestToken query string, a cookie, or an HTTP header. showReadOnly | no | (DO NOT USE) (true/false) Whether to show read-only fields.
 Only applies when the layout parameter is used.
 NOTE: Read-only fields inside of composite properties (Address is the only instance of a composite property) do not obey visibility rules right now.
 They will always show, regardless of this setting.
 This is a known issue and there are plans to fix it in a future release.}}
 meta | no | off, basic, or full.
 Default is off (no meta).
 Returns metadata that describes the structure of returned entity data.
 For more information, see . showEditable | no | (true/false) Whether to show the editable field in responses.
 The editable field indicates whether an entity is editable.
 Default value is false.